Pelvic Organ Prolapse Treatment in Denver, CO

 - Biofeedback is a training technique that helps patients gain control over targeted muscle groups.
 Depending on your needs, biofeedback can include a variety of tools, including weighted vaginal cones or surface electromyography (sEMG), a device that measures the electrical activity of the pelvic floor and graphs the output so you can clearly see your progress.

 - Surgery is highly effective and will be tailored to meet your exact needs, depending on which type of prolapse you are experiencing.
+Dr. Aguirre performs nearly all of his surgeries via a transvaginal route, the least invasive approach, in an outpatient setting at fully accredited Ambulatory Surgical Centers.

 Rest assured, Dr. Aguirre and his team have devoted their entire careers to helping women achieve optimal urogynecologic health!
 He offers the most advanced technologies and techniques to help you regain your intimate vitality.